Confronting the phenomenon scientists are calling

 Our Future Looks Grim

 • We cannot live without insects.
-Insect species decline threaten our very survival as a species.
+Decline in insect species threatens human survival on Planet Earth.

-• A 2019 study found that we’re losing 2.5% of insect biomass annually, driven primarily by human activity, like pesticide abuse and insect habitat destruction.
+• A 2019 study found we’re losing 2.5% of the insect biomass annually, driven primarily by human activity, like pesticide abuse and insect habitat destruction.

 • Scientists predict the current decline will continue to accelerate, reaching catastrophic levels with the loss of one half of current insect biomass in the next few decades.